-Loudoun Country Day School (LCDS) is an accredited, independent, preschool through eighth-grade school in Loudoun County, Virginia, that was founded in 1953 and has been awarded “best independent school” multiple times.
+Loudoun Country Day School (LCDS) is an accredited, independent, non-profit, preschool through eighth-grade school in Loudoun County, Virginia, that was founded in 1953 and has been awarded “best independent school” multiple times.

 Infinitive partnered with LCDS to teach middle school students how to program an Amazon Alexa device.
 The idea was born from Infinitive’s college internship STEM program that trained interns to create an Alexa skill for a client.
 During the spring of 2020, 7th graders began virtually programming basic Alexa skills with facts about the school due to the COVID-19 pandemic.